DevExpress/testcafe/docs/articles/documentation/reference/test-api/test/disablepagecaching.md

     ('My test', async t => { /* ... */ });
 ```

-You can also disable page caching during all test in a fixture with the [fixture.disablePageCaching](../fixture/disablepagecaching.md) method.
+You can also disable page caching during all tests in a fixture with the [fixture.disablePageCaching](../fixture/disablepagecaching.md) method.